Schepp/schepp.dev/posts/ad-integration-in-2020.md

 </div>
 ```

-And it worked like a charm, except maybe for Firefox complaining about having to render an unbalanced DOM tree:
+And it worked like a charm, except for Firefox complaining about having to render an unbalanced DOM tree:

 ![the Firefox console complaining about an unbalanced DOM tree](/img/unbalanced-dom-tree.jpg)

 ## Lazy Loading Ads for better performance

 But our ad people would not be who they are if they didn't crank the difficulty level up one notch.
-So after a certain amount of time they asked if it would be possible to have ad slots loaded lazily, when they scroll into view.
+After a certain amount of time they asked if it would be possible to have ad slots loaded lazily, when they scroll into view.
 Because some ads pay off only when they are seen by the user, not when they are loaded.
 So from a performance standpoint it makes total sense to only load them on demand.

 Triggering actions once an element enters the viewport got pretty easy nowadays thanks to the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) (and the available [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill)).
 The more difficult problem to tackle was how to postpone the execution of arbitrarily shaped scripts into the future.
 As you might know, just reading out the ad's HTML snippet and injecting it into the DOM via `.innerHTML` would not execute contained `<script>` elements.
 One possibility could have been to parse out any `script` tags, to recreate them via `document.createElement`, and then to append them.
 But then again, how would we handle `document.write`?
 Since our base document has finished parsing and is now considered "closed", such a late `document.write` [would replace the whole document](https://developer.mozilla.org/en-US/docs/Web/API/Document/open#Notes), instead of just adding little pieces to it.
 A `<template>` element together with `document.importNode` could solve the problem, but as already outlined above, they are not (yet) an option for us.
 But I stumbled upon one more interesting DOM feature capable of helping me out: the Range object and its [`.createContextualFragment()`](https://developer.mozilla.org/en-US/docs/Web/API/Range/createContextualFragment) method, creating a, well, Contextual Fragment.